9 & 10 oktober 2025

 Université Toulouse Capitole

-Jairo Gudiño-Rosero (CH)
+Jairo Gudiño-Rosero (FR)

 Maija Setälä (FI)